Benefits of Journaling

 It can help you find clarity on ANY issue: relationship, job-related, past trauma, decision-making — anything.
 Cue deep sigh of relief!

 2. Personal Understanding

-I have been journaling for a LONG time now so I’m able to look back at certain time periods of my life.
-This actually helped me recognize some patterns I go through when things aren’t going my way — and anticipate them.
+I have been journaling for a long time, so I’m able to look back at certain time periods of my life.

 By seeing where I’ve been mentally, I can better anticipate how I’ll respond to things.

-By being able to look back, I realized I tend to overreact to bad news without trying to find the blessing in disguise.
-Because, pro tip, it’s almost always there (like an even better job offer waiting in the wings!).
+By being able to look back, I realized I tend to overreact to things without trying to find the blessing in disguise… because there is almost always one (like an even better job offer waiting in the wings).